4dh11/hotel-managment-system/README.md

 # hotel-managment-system
-download and store the "hotel management" folder in your desktop otherwise it wouldn't work
+Download and store the "hotel management" folder in your desktop Otherwise it wouldn't work
+Open the "Thamanyas Resort" file for the code
+Thank You